- What is Alkaline Water?

 - Each Filter produces 1,250 glasses of water; you can eliminate over 3,600 plastic bottles every year with a Santevia Pitcher.

-8.2 How much water does the Santevia Alkaline Water Pitcher hold?
+8.2 How many stages of filtration does the Santevia Alkaline Water Pitcher have?

 - The Santevia Alkaline Water Pitcher Filter has 6 stages of filtration and mineralization: